/24 – The Internet’s Smallest Block

 by Leo Vegoda

-Our auction platform lets you filter scores of open auctions in several ways.
-One is by block size.
-The smallest block is a /24 (256 IPv4 addresses).
+IPv4.GLOBAL’s marketplace and auction platform filters scores of open auctions in several ways.
+One is by block size where the smallest block is a /24 (256 IPv4 addresses).
 But why /24?

 IPv4.Global Auction Platform showing the block-size filter

 One answer is that this is the smallest block that some RIRs will transfer.
-But that doesn’t explain the rationale for why this is true.
-The fact is, perhaps underlying the transfer rules is the fact that it is very difficult to use anything smaller than a /24 on the internet.
+But that doesn’t completely explain the rationale or history for why this is true.
+Underlying the transfer rules is the fact that it is very difficult to use anything smaller than a /24 on the internet.
 But why?

-Early on in the development of internet routing, internet engineers cut the IPv4 space into three sizes of network.
+RFC 791 is the initial addressing specification.
+Internet engineers cut the IPv4 space into three sizes of network.

 • Big networks (Class A) had 16 million addresses